liangsongtaohit/reedsolomon/README.md

 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
 4. Use a "pipeline mode" for encoding concurrency.
-And physic cores number will be the pipeline number, I think it's unnecessary to use hyper-threading
+And logic cores number will be the pipeline number, anyway I don't think it's necessary to use hyper-threading
 5. 32768 bytes(it's the L1 data cache size of many kinds of CPU) will be the default concurrency unit, it improve performance greatly(especially if the data shard's size is large)
 6. Go1.7 have added some new instruction, and some are what we need here.
 The byte codes in asm files are changed to instructions now
-7. Drop inverse matrix cache, it’s a statistical fact that only 2-3% dp need to be repaired.
+7. Delete inverse matrix cache part, it’s a statistical fact that only 2-3% shards need to be repaired.
-So I don't think it will improve performance much
+So I don't think it will improve performance very much
+8. Only 500 lines of codes(test & table not include), it's tiny
-8. ...
+9. ...

 # Installation
 To get the package use the standard: